-When the feeling out of breath anxiety symptom is caused by persistently elevated stress, such as from anxiety-caused stress-response hyperstimulation, it may take a lot more time for the body to calm down and recover, and to the point where you won’t experience the feeling out of breath anxiety symptom.
+When the feeling out of breath anxiety symptom is caused by chronic stress, such as from overly apprehensive behavior, it may take a lot more time for the body to calm down and recover, and to the point where this feeling out of breath symptom subsides.

-Nevertheless, when the body has fully recovered from its hyperstimulated state, this anxiety symptom will completely subside.
-Therefore, anxiety-caused feeling out of breath needn’t be a cause for concern.
+Nevertheless, when the body has recovered from the adverse effects of chronic stress (which we call stress-response hyperstimulation – also often referred to as “hyperarousal”) this anxiety symptom will subside.
+Therefore, this feeling out of breath anxiety symptom needn’t be a cause for concern.

-You can speed up the recovery process by reducing your stress, practicing relaxed breathing, increasing your rest and relaxation, getting regular light to moderate exercise, and not worrying about this anxiety symptom.
-Sure, feeling out of breath or that you can’t catch your breath can be bothersome, and even annoying, but again, it isn’t harmful and will disappear when your body has recovered from its overly stressed condition.
+You can speed up the recovery process by reducing your stress, practicing relaxed breathing, increasing your rest, getting regular light to moderate exercise, getting good sleep, and not worrying about this anxiety symptom.
+Yes, feeling out of breath or that you can’t catch your breath can be bothersome and even annoying.
+But again, it isn’t harmful and will disappear when your body recovers from the effects of chronic stress.

 Play the clip below for Jim Folk's commentary about the anxiety symptom feeling out of breath, can't catch your breath, or breathlessness..
 Jim Folk is the president of anxietycentre.com.